 *Note: These rates do not include the additional workshop fees.

 Exhibiting and Advertising

-If you are interested in exhibiting or advertising in our Conference Manual or website, please fill out the form below:
+Thank you to our “Dynamics of Dyslexia 2019” Sponsors!
+Please click the logos above to visit their websites.
+If you are interested in exhibiting, sponsoring, or advertising in our Conference Manual or website, please fill out an Exhibitor & Advertiser Contract:

 Partial Scholarship Opportunity

 for Illinois Teachers